Safer Recruitment Policy

 Induction Programme

-All new employees will be given an induction programme which will clearly identify the school policies and procedures, including the Child Protection Policy, the Code of Conduct, and KCSIE, and make clear the expectations which will govern how staff carry out their roles and responsibilities.
+Safeguarding and Child Protection Policy, Prevent Duty, the Staff Code of Conduct, and Keeping Children Safe in Education, and make clear the expectations which will govern how staff carry out their roles and responsibilities.

 Volunteers

-We will request an enhanced DBS disclosure and Children's Barred List information on all volunteers undertaking regulated activity with pupils at or on behalf of Sporting Chance (the definition of regulated activity set out above will be applied to all volunteers).
+We will request an enhanced DBS disclosure and Barred List check information on all volunteers undertaking regulated activity with children on behalf of Sporting Chance (the definition of regulated activity set out above will be applied to all volunteers).
+Under no circumstances will we permit an unchecked volunteer to have unsupervised contact with children.

 Loading...
 Updating page...